The Human Rights Campaign released the 2023 Municipal Equality Index, and Sacramento is on the list. How did we score?

-Each year, the Human Rights Campaign releases a Municipal Equality Index which takes a deep dive into municipal laws, policies, and services and how inclusive they are of LGBTQ+ people.
+Each year, the Human Rights Campaign releases a Municipal Equality Index which takes a deep dive into municipal laws, policies +services, and how inclusive they are of LGBTQ+ people.
 This year’s edition examined 506 cities on 49 different criteria across five categories — non-discrimination laws, municipality as employer, services and programs, law enforcement, and leadership on LGBTQ+ equality.

 Based on these criteria, Sacramento earned a score of 100 out of 100.
 A perfect score.
-Here’s a breakdown of how we got here… and how we can go even further.
+Here’s a breakdown of how we got here… and how that score may change.

 This category looks at whether LGBTQ+ discrimination is prohibited by law in areas of employment, housing, and public accommodation.
-Sacramento achieved a 30 out of 30 for our laws across the state, county, and municipality, and received bonus points for single-occupancy all-gender facilities and protections against youth conversion therapy.
+Sacramento achieved a 30 out of 30 for our laws across the state, county + municipality, and received bonus points for single-occupancy all-gender facilities and protections against youth conversion therapy.

 Municipality as employer

 Cities can achieve points for inclusive employment policies like trans-inclusive healthcare policies and non-discrimination in city employment.
 Sacramento got a 28 out of 28, and earned bonus points for city employee domestic partner benefits.

 Services and programs

 This section considers the city’s efforts to include LGBTQ+ folks in city services and programs.
 Sacramento scored 5 out of 12, but got bonus points for services to LGBTQ+ people experiencing homelessness, older adults, and more.

 Looking at the relationship between law enforcement and the LGBTQ+ community, Sacramento earned 22 out of 22.